MOA-2010-BLG-328: Keck and HST Expose the Limits of Occams Razor in Microlensing: Planetary System Parameters

 This event also exhibits a xallarap signal and magnification from a companion to the source, whch further complicates the degeneracy in the mass-distance relationship.
 Even with high resolution observations where we directly measure the lens flux and relative proper motion, we still have this degeneracy using NIR data.
 The $V$ band magnitude of the lens should be able to break this degeneracy, however, the lens magnitude and position was not well constrained in the 2018 HST data.
 This is because the lens is very faint in that passband, and the issue is made worse by the small separation between the source and lens only being $\sim35$ mas.

 Due to the interplay between all the higher order effects of microlensing parallax signals, xallarap, magnification of the second source and planetary orbital motion ambiguity is created.
-When we examine the corner plot in Figure \ref{fig:328corner} of the higher order effects, we clearly see that the microlensing parallax is not constrained, even with the direct measurement of the source-lens relative proper motion.
-We investigate these $\pi_{\rm E}$ values by making a diagonal cut in the ($\pi_{\rm E,E}$, $\pi_{\rm E,N}$) space, at $\pi_{\rm E,E} = \pi_{\rm E,N} - 0.33$.
-This can be seen on Figure \ref{fig:328histogram} where orange represents the ``larger" values where $\pi_{\rm E} > \pi_{\rm E,N} - \pi_{\rm E,E} - 0.33$, and green represents the ``smaller" values where $\pi_{\rm E} < \pi_{\rm E,N} - \pi_{\rm E,E} - 0.33$.
+This can be seen on the corner plot in Figure \ref{fig:328corner} of the higher order effects.
+For the lens system's physical parameters this degeneracy can also be seen in Figure \ref{fig:328histogram}, where orange represents the ``larger" values ( $ \pi_{\rm E,N} > \pi_{\rm E,E} - 0.33$), and green represents the ``smaller" values ($ \pi_{\rm E,N} < \pi_{\rm E,E} - 0.33$).

 We notice that the larger $\pi_{\rm E}$ values (in orange) produce a lower mass host star of $\sim 0.2\ M_\odot$ at a closer distance of $\sim 2$ kpc, while the smaller $\pi_{\rm E}$ values produce a larger mass host with $\sim 0.7\ M_\odot$ further away, at a distance of $\sim 4.5$ kpc.
 This also affects the planet mass and separation as seen in Figure \ref{fig:328histogram}.
-We also present the physical parameters of the system in Table \ref{params} for the ``large" and ``small" $\pi_{\rm E}$ values.
+We also present the physical parameters of the system in Table \ref{tab:params} for the ``large" and ``small" $\pi_{\rm E}$ values.

-This is also shown in Figure \ref{fig:328massdistance} which shows the mass-distance and mass-luminosity constraints from the high resolution follow-up data and described in Equations \ref{thetaE}, \ref{pirel} and \ref{mL}.
+This is also shown in Figure \ref{fig:328massdistance} which shows the mass-distance and mass-luminosity constraints from the high resolution follow-up data and described in Equations \ref{eq:thetaE}, \ref{eq:pirel} and \ref{eq:mL}.
 In this type of Figure, the intersection of different constraints results in the mass and distance of the lens star.
 In Panel A of this Figure, however, we show that without the addition of a microlensing parallax measurement, there is a continuous degeneracy where the mass-distance constraint due to $\theta_E$ and that of due to the lens $K$ magnitude, do not intersect in any one place.
 The addition of a parallax measurement should break this degeneracy, however, as we saw in Figure \ref{fig:328corner} there are two possible solutions for the microlensing parallax - which leads to two possible solutions for the lens mass and distance.
 We plot these separately in Panels B and C of Figure \ref{fig:328massdistance}

 We also investigate the expected $V$ and $I$ magnitude of the lens associated with the large and small $\pi_{\rm E}$ values from the MCMC probability distribution.
 We find the following $2\sigma$ ranges ($25.68 < V_{\rm L} < 26.28$), ($21.96 < I_{\rm I} < 22.50$) and ($23.50 < V_{\rm L} < 25.59$), ($20.81 < I_{\rm I} < 22.18$) for the large and small $\pi_{\rm E}$ values, respectively.
 This means a V-band gap of 0.084 and an I-band gap of -0.221, which means this degeneracy can be broken with additional data in shorter-wavelengths, with telescopes such as HST or JWST.